Educational Assessment

 Read more →

-Simple outline of a human head with a brain inside, surrounded by yellow rays indicating ideas or enlightenment, on a black background.
+Outline of a human head profile with a brain and yellow rays indicating ideas or thinking on a black background.

 Intellectual Disability